srevn/qbitban/README.md

 - `min_seeders`: Minimum number of seeders to bypass monitoring.
 - `excluded_tags`: Tags to bypass monitoring. (`""` for none)
 - `check_interval`: Interval (in seconds) for fetching new active torrents data.
-- `reset_interval`: Duration after which tracked data resets (excluded peers and torrents).
+- `reset_interval`: Duration after which cached tracking data resets (excluded peers and torrents).
 - `clear_banned_ips`: Boolean to indicate if banned IPs should be cleared. (at starup and periodic)
 - `clear_interval`: Interval (in seconds) for periodic purge of banned IPs from qBittorrent. (`0` to disable)
 - `log_file_path`: Path for the log file (used in the `Qbitban.logger` function).